 1) Parking as a visitor

 As a visitor, you have to pay for parking in all three of them.
-The price differs, with the red one being the most expensive (and requires you to have special entry permit – see below).
+The price differs, with the red one being the most expensive (and requires you to have special entry permit – see below) and allowing only first 30min parking free of charge; the green zone is a bit cheaper and allows first 60min parking free of charge; parking in a blue zone is free of charge from 6 am to 5 pm and after that, the first 60 min parking is free.

-Apart from weekends and public holidays.
-You don’t have to pay anything on Saturday, Sunday and holidays.
-Also, you don’t have to pay if you park for less than 30 minutes in the city centre, and less than 60 minutes anywhere else.
+You don’t have to pay anything in any zone on Saturday, Sunday and holidays.
+Also, you don’t have to pay if you park for less than 30 minutes in the city centre, and less than 60 minutes anywhere else, BUT you have to get a parking ticket (or SMS or ParkSimply app) immediately after parking and pay if you are staying over 30/60 minutes.

 The city centre (red zone A) is still off-limits; the rules stay the same and you need a special permit to drive in.
 You can sort out the permit at the office at Zvonařka 5 – in case you’re moving flats have a wedding, or a different event.